 We are a grant making foundation giving grants to small and medium sized local organisations in the UK with a demonstrable track record of success working to address local issues in communities of extreme urban deprivation and deprived rural districts.

-Trusthouse’s mission is to improve vulnerable lives in disadvantaged communities of the UK.
+Trusthouse’s mission is to help address disadvantage and deprivation in communities in the UK.

 Trusthouse has identified the following core values to underpin our work:

-- Independent: The Trust retains its independence from all political and lobbying influence.
+- Independent: The Trust retains its independence from all political parties.

-- Effective: The Trust will keep all its processes under review in order to ensure that both staff, trustee and beneficiary resources are used to best advantage to achieve the greatest impact.
+- Effective: The Trust strives continually to improve its effectiveness by learning from its work and keeps its processes under review in order to ensure its resources are used to best advantage to achieve the greatest impact.

 The Trusthouse Charitable Foundation was formed in 1997 following the merger between Trust House Forte plc and Granada plc.
 Following the sale of shares in Granada, the new ‘Trusthouse’ (rather than Trust House) became a registered charity in 1997, with investments totalling circa £80 million.
 The return from these investments provides the annual grants budget of some £2.5 million which is awarded to charitable organisations and projects.

 Trusthouse has a board of 11 trustees, who meet twice a year to determine the general policy of the charity.
 In between these dates, the Grants and Finance Committees meet four times a year: the Grants Committee to award grants and the Finance Committee to manage the investments which produce the annual grants budget.
 The Trustees have a wide range of skills and interests which is reflected in the broad remit of Trusthouse’s grants.
 Their details can be found by clicking here.

 Trusthouse is managed on a day-to-day basis by Smith Square Trading Ltd. a subsidiary of the Centre for Social Justice.
 The two charities are entirely independent of each other.

 Our Report and Accounts for 2021-22 is available to download.